-- The Board is responsible for financial reporting and general information to shareholders and other investors accurately, completely with reasonable explanations and numbers in terms ofperformance policies, future prospects as well as the success and barriers of business.
+- The Board is responsible for providing accurate financial reports and general information to shareholders and other investors that is complete and has reasonable explanations and numbers in terms of performance policies and future prospects, as well as the success and barriers of business.

-- The Board understands and supports the compliance with the professional practice standards of the auditor.
+- The Board of Directors understands and supports the compliance with the professional practice standards of the auditor.

-- The Board of Directors prepared The Board of Directors Responsibilities for the Financial Reporting Report and disclose the Company's financial report in the annual report along with thefinancial statements and the auditor's report which covers the following aspects:
+- The Board of Directors prepared the Board of Directors responsibilities for the Financial Reporting Report and disclosed the Company’s financial report in the Annual Report along with the financial statements and the auditor’s report which covers the following aspects:

-- Give confirmation that the Company complies with the generally accepted accounting standards, and consistently uses and complies with appropriate accounting policies.
-Consider thereasonableness with caution of the preparation of the Conmpany's financial statements.
+- Confirm that the Company complies with the generally accepted accounting standards, and consistently uses and complies with appropriate accounting policies.
+Cautiously consider the reasonableness of the preparation of the Company’s financial statements.